JacobMisirian/CrackerJac/README.txt

 # CrackerJac
 MD5 Dictionary Cracking Software in C#

+NEW!!!
+As of commit 1.4 CrackerJac will try to find a match for a password be appending numbers onto the end of it.
+Debugger output shows when it switches to append mode.

 CrackerJac works by brute forcing either plain unsalted MD5 hashes or MyBB-Style Hash:Salt.